Toronto: Parks

-Large parks in the outer areas managed by the city include High Park, Humber Bay Park, Centennial Park, Downsview Park, Guild Park and Gardens, Sunnybrook Park and Morningside Park.
+Large parks in the outer areas managed by the city include High Park, Humber Bay Park, Centennial Park (Etobicoke), Downsview Park, Guild Park and Gardens, Sunnybrook Park and Morningside Park (Scarborough).
 Toronto also operates several public golf courses.
 Most ravine lands and river bank floodplains in Toronto are public parklands.
 After Hurricane Hazel in 1954, construction of buildings on floodplains was outlawed, and private lands were bought for conservation.
 In 1999, Downsview Park, a former military base in North York, initiated an international design competition to realize its vision of creating Canada's first urban park.
-The winner, "Tree City", was announced in May 2000.
 Approximately 8000 ha, or 12.5 per cent of Toronto's land base, is maintained parkland.
 Morningside Park in Scarborough is the largest park managed by the city, which is 241.46 ha in size.

 In addition to public parks managed by the municipal government, parts of Rouge National Urban Park, the largest urban park in North America, is in the eastern portion of Toronto.
 Managed by Parks Canada, the national park is centred around the Rouge River and encompasses several municipalities in the Greater Toronto Area.